-Radiotherapy treatment can affect your skin making it go red or darker.
+Radiotherapy treatment can affect your skin making it sore and look redder or darker than usual.

 Effects of radiotherapy on the skin

-Radiotherapy can make the skin go red or darker in the treatment area.
-Some people have no skin problems at all but others can have very sore skin.
-Whether or not you have a skin reaction depends on your own type of skin and the area being treated.
+Radiotherapy can make your skin sore in the treatment area.
+Some people have no skin problems at all but others have very sore skin.
+This depends on the:

 You might also get redness or darkening on the other side of your body to the treatment area.
-For example, you may have skin changes on your back if the front of the chest is being treated.
+For example, you may have skin changes on your back if the front of your chest is being treated.
 This is because the skin can be affected in the area where the radiotherapy beam leaves the body (the radiotherapy exit site).
-Tell the radiotherapy unit staff if the exit site skin gets red or sore.
+Tell your radiographer if this happens.

 Skin care during radiotherapy

 Advice about skin care varies from one hospital to another.
-It is best to follow the instructions of your own treatment unit.
-The advice applies only to the treatment area or exit site area.
+It is best to follow the instructions of your radiographers and doctor.
+The advice applies only to the treatment or exit site area.
 You can treat the rest of your skin normally.

 Don't use talcum powder because this can contain tiny metal particles that can make the soreness worse after radiotherapy.

-Your nurses might put on special dressings after your treatment if the tumour is affecting your skin.
+Your nurses might put on special dressings after your treatment if the cancer is affecting your skin.
 Don't use sticky (adhesive) tape or dressings in the treatment area.

 Other skin care tips when washing and shaving include: